x3dom/pipeline/README.rst

 ============
 The following publications describe this system further:

+* A. Aderhold, Y. Jung, K. Wilkosinska, D. Fellner, "Distributed 3D model optimization for the Web with the Common Implementation Framework for Online Virutal Museums" in *Proceedings Digital Hertiage Conference 2013*, t.b.p.

 * K. Wilkosinska, A. Aderhold, H. Graf, and Y. Jung, "Towards a common implementation framework for online virtual museums" in *Proceedings HCI International 2013:* DUXU, Part II, ser.
 LNCS, A. Marcus, Ed.,